LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 \frac{l = \text{Cons}(\text{hd}, \text{tl})}{\text{head}(l) \Downarrow \text{Something(hd)}} (\text{head-Cons})
 $$

-A lot of the modern programming language becomes eclectic on such error-handling strategies.
+A lot of the modern programming language becomes eclectic on error-handling strategies.
 For example, the [Rust](https://www.rust-lang.org/) programming language offers all three approaches in different contexts.
-For certain operations, it would not only offer a default "safe" version either with the second approach (`panic`) or the third approach (`Option` and `Result`), but also an "unsafe" version with the first approach.
+For certain operations, it not only offers a default "safe" version either with the second approach (`panic`) or the third approach (`Option` and `Result`), but also an "unsafe" version with the first approach.

 ## Derivation